-Make sure all the ingredients are chilled for a few hours.
+Make sure the watermelon cubes are chilled for a few hours.
 It will be great if you chill the serving glasses too.

 This recipe can be easily doubled or tripled.
-Scale it as per your requirement and make it in a big pitcher for a gathering.
+Scale it as required and make it in a big pitcher for a gathering.

-Do not keep the muddles mint for long as it may turn bitter with time.
+Please do not keep the muddled mint long, as it may become bitter with time.

 Watermelon Mojito tastes best when made fresh.
-If kept for long, it loses its taste and freshness.
+If kept for a long time, it loses its taste and freshness.

-If you want to make it for a party or a get-together, then mix the ingredients except for the rum and club soda and refrigerate the mixture for upto a day.
+If you want to make it for a party or a get-together, mix the ingredients except for the rum and club soda and refrigerate them for up to a day.
 When ready to serve, add the white rum, ice cubes, and soda and serve immediately.

 Make sure to stir the Watermelon Mojito before pouring it into the glasses.